mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-secrets.md

 After you [save your vault key](#save-your-vault-key), you can add sensitive data, such as API keys and passwords, to your Postman Vault and reuse them in your local instance of Postman.
 You can also add secrets from the HTTP request builder.

-You can also [create an integration](/docs/sending-requests/postman-vault/postman-vault-integrations/) ([Enterprise teams only](https://www.postman.com/pricing/)) that connects Postman Vault with external vaults, such as Azure Key Vault.
-This enables your authenticated team members to retrieve sensitive data stored in external vaults and use it in their local instances of Postman.
+You can also [create an integration](/docs/sending-requests/postman-vault/postman-vault-integrations/) ([Enterprise teams only](https://www.postman.com/pricing/)) that connects your Postman Vault with external vaults, such as Azure Key Vault.
+This enables you to retrieve sensitive data stored in external vaults and use it in your local instance of Postman.

 To add secrets to your Postman Vault, do the following: